nickdcox/ml-linear-airfare-prediction/README.md

 ### 1. Problem Statement

 The objectives of this project are to:
-1. Build a multiple regression model to predict the price of US domestic airfares using a base set of numeric and categorical features (origin, destination, airline, class, month of travel and number of stops on route).
+1. Build a multiple regression model to predict the price of US domestic airfares using a base set of numeric and categorical features (origin, destination, airline, class, month of travel and number of stops enroute).
 Develop a web interface to interact with the model.
 2. Add additional features to determine if each individually has a positive or negative effect on the effectiveness of the model to predict airfares, e.g., weather, monthly demand, monthly oil price, politics, happiness, McDonalds locations and prosperity.

 Our hypothesis is that inclusion of demand and oil price would increase the effectiveness of the model, weather may increase the effectiveness of the model due to its likely impact on demand for flights, however politics, happiness, McDonalds locations and prosperity should not increase the effectiveness of the model.